 The South Coast region is a hotspot of biodiversity with over 260 species provincially and federally listed as threatened or endangered.

-One of BC's most biodiverse regions - with a population 2.5 million and growing.
+One of BC's most biodiverse regions - with a population of 2.5 million and growing.

 The SCCP focus is on ecological communities and the species at risk they support.The geographic boundaries follow three forest districts – Chilliwack, Squamish and Sunshine Coast which includes a number of Regional Districts (Fraser Valley, Metro Vancouver, Powell River, Sunshine Coast and Squamish - Lillooet).

 Program streams are focused around engagement and dialogue, integrating conservation science and First Nations Traditional Ecological Knowledge iand stewardship practices.